-Electric and gas water heaters in a bathroom must be fixed and permanently wired, unless they are powered by a socket fitted three metres from a bath or shower.
+Electric and gas water heaters in a bathroom must be fixed and permanently wired, and are not permitted to be supplied by a socket-outlet (554.3.3).

 Electric heaters should preferably be controlled by a pull cord or a switch outside the bathroom.